-- Keep the environment clean - always clean the tools you use, the clothes and shoes you wear, and properly dispose of manure
+- Keep the environment clean – always clean the tools you use and the clothes and shoes you wear, and properly dispose of manure

 Even if you live in lower-risk areas, you should be alerted when you hear news about outbreaks.

 Although vaccination did not rule out the Newcastle disease worldwide, some countries almost completely phased out the disease.
 However, it’s not entirely eradicated, and the virus pops up now and then.
 Worldwide, Newcastle disease is one of the most common diseases that target backyard chickens and small village flocks.